-One of my favourite craft projects is creating transfers on different surfaces, generally this involves printing images on paper and then using a transfer gel such as modge podge to transfer the image to a substrate such as wood, tile or concrete.
-I set out to discover if you could transfer an image to resin, paper was not an option of course so I tried transparency film.
-I was surprised how well it worked!
-The big advantage to having the image remain and not the transparency film is that the final product is so much clearer, crystal clear in fact!
+One of my favorite craft projects is creating transfers on different surfaces.
+Usually, this involves printing images on paper and then using a transfer gel such as Mod podge to transfer the image to a substrate such as wood, tile, or concrete.
+But, I discovered you could transfer an image to the resin with transparency film.
+I was surprised at how well embedding transparencies in resin worked!
+The final product is so much clearer.

 The next day I removed the tape and peeled off the transparency film.
 The image remained on the resin.